dhmuralikrishna/Git101/README.md

  All changes made by commits in the current branch but that are not in <upstream> are saved to a temporary area

  git log <upstream>..HEAD

+## REDO Commits

+Redo multiple commits as one commit.

+git reset [commit]
+Undo all commits and have the committed changes in pending changes.

+git reset --hard [commit]
+Undo all commits.
+Non recoverable

 ## Sync with master